Darshan1904/Chat-With-Video/README.md

    And then using the Gemini API to create summaries of it.
 This breaks the content down to its essence, so users can grasp what matters without watching a whole video.
 3. **Interactive Platform**
    The content of each paper is then summarized and displayed in a user-friendly interface created using Streamlit.
 Users interact via a chat using the Gemini API to query information regarding the content of videos.
 This interaction occurs in real time, improving the user experience and making it more accessible.

-- **Flutter** - Run as usual - but the backend server needs to be started on the local server at the designated port.
-So, first run the server using 'python run.py' command and then use the app.

 ## Getting Started